 This understanding is collaboratively managed by a team of designers, micro machinists, CNC programmers, mould makers, polishers and metrologists.
 Micro moulds are generally built to less than 20 percent of moulded part tolerance, regardless of how tight the tolerance is.
 This leaves 80 percent of the available tolerance to be taken up with the rest of the process (moulding, material drying, gage repeatability and reproducibility (R&R), etc.) and yet have an opportunity to meet or exceed a process capability index (Cpk) of 1.33.

 Mould design criteria

 Mould design criteria are developed in close collaboration with customers to ensure they do not impede on part design form, fit and function with other parts of the assembly.

-The most common mould design criteria noted on micro moulding drawings are:
+The most common mold design criteria noted on micro moulding drawings are: